TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 23/2 Samuel 23.11.md

 ---

-And after him was Shammah the son of Agee a Hararite.
-And the Philistines were gathered together into a troop, where was a plot of ground full of lentils; and the people fled from the Philistines.
+After him was Shammah the son of Agee a Hararite.
+The Philistines were gathered together into a troop, where there was a plot of ground full of lentils; and the people fled from the Philistines.